Tomb Raider: Anniversary Controls & Gameplay Notes

 Control Stick + A

-Press the directional key (or press on the left analog stick) in the direction you want Lara to go, then press Jump.
-Or, for a longer jump, start Lara running in a direction then press Jump.
+Press the directional key (or press on the left analog stick) in the direction you want Lara to go and simultaneously press Jump.
+Or, for a longer jump, start Lara running in the desired direction and then press Jump.
 Holding Jump keeps Lara in the air a little longer.
 When Lara has her guns drawn, press any direction key (or nudge the analog stick) and tap Jump, and she'll flip in that direction.
 (See the note on Camera & Movement Controls, below.)

 Safety Drop